 - Dr Melanie Plesch, Lecturer in Musicology, Melbourne Conservatorium of Music, Faculty of the VCA and MCM

-- Dr Wendy Haslem, Lecturer, Screen Studies & Cultural Management, School of Culture and Communication, Arts Faculty.
+- Dr Wendy Haslem, Lecturer, Screen Studies & Cultural Management, School of Culture and Communication, Faculty of Arts.

-Panel Discussion: What are the possibilities for enhancing student engagement
+Panel Discussion: What are the future possibilities for enhancing student engagement?